fncbook/fnc/book/ivp/zerostability.md

 {doc}`demos/zs-LIAF`
 ````

-For one-step methods such as Runge--Kutta, the {prf:ref}`theorem-onestepGTE` guarantees that the method converges and that the global error is of the same order as the local truncation error.
+For one-step methods such as Runge--Kutta, {prf:ref}`theorem-onestepGTE` guarantees that the method converges and that the global error is of the same order as the local truncation error.
 For multistep methods, however, a new wrinkle is introduced.
 As an example, it can be checked that the 2-step method "LIAF," defined by

 ```{math}
   :label: LIAF